kaneoriley/homage/README.md

 The add-on module `homage-recyclerview` contains a simple adapter you can use to handle all the view binding and library display logic (you can check it out for yourself in the sample application).
-The constructor takes three parameters, a `Homage` instance, the extra info display mode, and whether or not to show icons.
+The constructor takes three
+parameters: a `Homage` instance, the extra info display mode, and whether or not to show icons.
+There is an optional fourth boolean parameter to enable the dark theme (defaults to false).
 Some examples (all used in the sample application):

 ```java
 // Expandable views with icons